ducks23/CKA-Notes/chapter-2/note.md

 ### Service Account

-A user represetns a real person who commonly interacts with kubernetes using kubectl.
+> A user represents a real person who commonly interacts with kubernetes using
+> kubectl.
+You can assign a service account to a pod for example if a pod is
+> running the service `helm` and needs to interact with the `kubectl` api.
+>

-A kuberentes cluster already comes with a ServiceAccount, the `default` service account is used if no other ServiceAccount is referenced,and lives in the `default` namespace.
+> A kuberentes cluster already comes with a ServiceAccount, the `default` service
+> account is used if no other ServiceAccount is referenced,and lives in the `default` namespace.

 To create a customer ServiceAccount imperatively, run: